University of Cambridge Local Examinations Syndicate

 The University of Cambridge Local Examinations Syndicate (UCLES), branded as Cambridge Assessment, was a non-teaching department of the University of Cambridge.
 It merged with Cambridge University Press to form Cambridge University Press and Assessment under Queen Elizabeth II's approval in August 2021.

-Cambridge Assessment provides educational assessments, which include the Oxford, Cambridge and RSA Examinations (OCR) examination board, Cambridge Assessment International Education, Cambridge Assessment Admissions Testing, and Cambridge Assessment English for learners of the English language.
+Cambridge Assessment provides educational assessments, which include the Cambridge OCR examination board, Cambridge Assessment International Education, Cambridge Assessment Admissions Testing, and Cambridge Assessment English for learners of the English language.

 Cambridge Assessment is not responsible for internal examinations at the University of Cambridge other than admissions tests.

 Cambridge Assessment is based at Triangle Building in Cambridge.

 Products and services

 Cambridge Assessment has four examination boards offering a range of assessments and a research division: